 Some gland tumors are not treated surgically because they invade the cavernous sinuses and other important structures inside the skull, radiotherapy is used to treat tumor remnants in the skull.

-If the residual adenocarcinoma after laparoscopic surgery is hormonal, today it is possible to control these hormones pharmacologically.
+If the residual glandular tumor after laparoscopic surgery was secreting hormones, it is possible today to control these hormones pharmacologically.

-Since it is impossible to predict if a pituitary tumor is recurrent or not, periodic MRI monitoring is required.
+Since it is impossible to predict whether a pituitary tumor is recurrent or not, periodic MRI monitoring is required.

 What are the risks of eradication of the pituitary tumor through the endoscope?